 (b) The Legislature, by statute, shall establish the compensation of the Bank president and officers.

-(c) A director or officer of the Bank, while holding that position, may not borrow money or otherwise receive any extension of credit from the Bank.
+director or officer of the Bank, while holding that position, may not borrow

 (d) The Bank shall indemnify and hold harmless each director, officer, and employee of the Bank against all reasonable and documented costs and expenses incurred by him or her in connection with the defense of any action, suit, or proceeding in which he or she is made a party by reason of his or her position as a director, officer, or employee of the Bank, except to the extent that he or she has been adjudicated in such action, suit, or proceeding to be liable by reason of willful misconduct in the performance of his or her duties.
 This indemnification shall not be exclusive of other rights to which a director, officer, or employee may be entitled as a matter of law or equity.